Carbon Capture, Utilization and Storage Certificate Program

 The certificate program requires three, 3-credit hour graduate courses identified below, with the option to choose either SYGN 598B (geologic) or 598C (non-geologic).

-- SYGN598A: ASSESSING CLIMATE CHANGE AND ITS SOCIETAL IMPACTS 3.0
+- SYGN598A: INTRODUCTION TO CLIMATE CHANGE AND SUSTAINABILITY 3.0

 - SYGN598B: GEOLOGICAL CCUS: ASSESSMENT, CONFIRMATION & OPERATION 3.0